lysackm/ag-weather/Satellite-Comparison/README.md

 You can find more information on the weather station attributes and units in the file `Data-Definition-Table.xlsx`.

+#### Missing Data
+Holland has significant missing data from `2018-03-12 17:00` to `2018-04-20 15:00`

+There has also been some preprocessing that has been done on the 2022 data that was used.
+The current database has preprocessing done on it, but the csvs that are hosted on the server do not have any preprocessing done to it.

 ### Station Data Used
 | Attribute Name                    | Units   |
 |-----------------------------------|---------|